vglavnyy/flatbuffers/docs/source/CppUsage.md

     with the given type.
 So, continuing with the example, the generated code would use |vector2| in place of |Vec2T| for all generated code.

-    However, becuase the native_type is unknown to flatbuffers, the user must provide the following functions to aide in the serialization process:
+    However, because the native_type is unknown to flatbuffers, the user must provide the following functions to aide in the serialization process:

       namespace flatbuffers {